iBz-04/Devseeker/README.md

 Some of our community members have worked on different research briefs that could be taken further.
 See [this document](https://docs.google.com/document/d/1qmOj2DvdPc6syIAm8iISZFpfik26BYw7ZziD5c-9G0E/edit?usp=sharing) if you are interested.

 ## Terms
-By running gpt-engineer, you agree to our [terms](https://github.com/gpt-engineer-org/gpt-engineer/blob/main/TERMS_OF_USE.md).
+By running devseeker, you agree to our [terms](https://github.com/gpt-engineer-org/gpt-engineer/blob/main/TERMS_OF_USE.md).

 ## Relation to gptengineer.app (GPT Engineer)